-African Development Bank Approves Landmark $1.78 Billion Strategy To Support Transformation Of Namibia's Economy And Create Jobs
+African Development Bank approves landmark $1.78 billion strategy to support transformation of Namibia's economy and create jobs

-The African Development Bank Group's ( ) Board of Directors has approved a Country Strategy Paper (CSP) for Namibia committing $1.78 billion to support economic transformation and inclusive growth in the 2025-2030 period.
+(MENAFN- News.Africa-Wire) PRETORIA, South Africa, December 5, 2025/ -- The African Development Bank Group's () Board of Directors has approved a Country Strategy Paper (CSP) for Namibia committing $1.78 billion to support economic transformation and inclusive growth in the 2025-2030 period.

 The financing is expected to pave the way job for creation and economic diversification while also addressing key challenges facing of the world's most unequal countries: youth unemployment exceeds 40 percent, and per capita income has fallen from $5,942 in 2012 to $4,240 in 2024.